kyzym/ws-chat/readme.md

 - Express
 - MongoDB and Mongoose
 - Socket.io
-- uuid
 - Additional utilities: cors, dotenv, morgan, colors, cross-env

-Enjoy exploring the codebase and feel free to raise any issues!
+Feel free to explore the codebase and raise any issues or suggestions.
+Your journey through our WebSocket Chat Application starts now!

 ![chat](image.png)